Centrica's CEO plans to turn down bonus this year

 Laidlaw told a panel discussion at a conference in London on Monday that he had "already decided" to forego his annual bonus this year.

-Laidlaw took home a total of 4.96 million pounds in 2012, of which over 1 million pounds was related to annual incentive schemes.
+Laidlaw took home a total of 4.96 million pounds ($7.90 million) in 2012, of which over 1 million pounds was related to annual incentive schemes.

 The issue of rising energy bills has dominated the political agenda since September when opposition Labour leader Ed Miliband promised to freeze energy bills for 20 months if he wins power in a 2015 election.